-For you to be eligible for permissive absence, you must have separated with an SPD Code that provides transition benefits.
-If you do not know your SPD Code and what benefits you are eligible for, check with the personnel office for specific information on your SPD Code.
+For you to be eligible for permissive absence, you must have been honorably discharged under a separation that provides transition benefits.
+If you are not sure what benefits you are eligible for, check with the personnel office for specific information.